vitejs/vite-plugin-react-pages/packages/create-project/template-app/README.md

 `npm run dev` You can now play with the local develop environment.

-Edit `pages/page1$.tsx` or other souce files, the playground will inflect your change instantly.
+Edit `pages/page1$.tsx` or other source files, the playground will inflect your change instantly.

 `npm run build` The app are built and served.